cyberlink1/Mining-Scheduler/README.md

    Restrictions and limitations.
 ```
    <Miner_Name>            must be a single word or string with no spaces and no colons!
    <miner_home_directory>  Can not have any spaces.
 If the directory starts with a / then it is considered an absolute path.
-If it does not start with a / it is considered to be relitive to the $MHOME diectory set in scheduler.cfg
+If it does not start with a / it is considered to be relitive to the $MHOME directory set in scheduler.cfg
    <Miner_commandline>     This is the command line to start the miner.
 If the miner offers a "daemon" mode or a "background" mode please do not use those options.
 The script takes care of starting the process in the background.
 ```